Joe Bucciero, Department of Art and Archaeology

-Julia Grummitt is a graduate student in the History Department.
+Julia Grummitt is a graduate student in the Department of History.
 She studies 19th-century North America with a specific interest in visual and material culture.
 Her work places landscape painting, cartographic practice and representations of Native American/First Nations peoples into dialogue with histories of territorial sovereignty, treaty making, and the continental expansion of the United States.

-Before coming to Princeton, Julia received her M.A. in History from Trent University (Peterborough, Canada) where her thesis about Camilo José Vergara’s repeat photography in post-industrial American cities was awarded the President’s Medal in the Master of Arts.
-She also holds a Bachelor of Arts with Combined Honours in the History of Science & Technology and Canadian Studies from the University of King’s College and Dalhousie University (Halifax, Canada), where she received the University Medal in Canadian Studies.
+Before coming to Princeton, Julia received her M.A. in history from Trent University (Peterborough, Canada) where her thesis about Camilo José Vergara’s repeat photography in post-industrial American cities was awarded the President’s Medal in the Master of Arts.
+She also holds a Bachelor of Arts with combined honors in the history of science & technology and in Canadian studies from the University of King’s College and Dalhousie University (Halifax, Canada), where she received the University Medal in Canadian Studies.

 Benjamin Lindquist, Department of History

-Benjamin Lindquist began working on a Ph.D. in the History Department in 2015.
-Before coming to Princeton, he studied studio art at The School of the Art Institute of Chicago (BFA) and Yale University’s School of Art (MFA) and taught art history and art theory at Butler University and Purdue University.
+Benjamin Lindquist began working on a Ph.D. in the Department of History in 2015.
+Before coming to Princeton, he studied studio art at the School of the Art Institute of Chicago (B.F.A.) and Yale University’s School of Art (M.F.A.) and taught art history and art theory at Butler University and Purdue University.

 Benjamin has received fellowships from the Beinecke Rare Book and Manuscript Library, the Yale Institute of Sacred Music, the American Society of Church History, the Strong National Museum of Play, and Creative Time.
 He was an Al Held Affiliated Fellow at the American Academy in Rome and a Fulbright Research Scholar in Zurich, Switzerland.
 He has presented over a dozen papers, both nationally and internationally, on the sensory and visual culture of American religion.